faudio/faudio/doc/Interfaces.md

 }
 ~~~~

+### Dynamic interface checks

-As \ref doremir_interface returns a pointer to the interface or `null`, it can be used for dynamically
+As @ref doremir_interface returns a pointer to the interface or `null`, it can be used for
-inspecting a whether an arbitrary pointer supports an interface or not.
-If a type is known to support an
+dynamically inspecting a whether an arbitrary pointer supports an interface or not.
+If a type is
-interface at compile-time, this check can be omitted.
+known to support an interface at compile-time, this check can be omitted.

 ~~~~
 bool has_equality(void * a)